Have all the tutors and chaperones been DBS checked?

 Will students need to bring their own food?

-The school provides a healthy lunch and refreshments for students each day included in the fee.
+The school can provide a healthy lunch and refreshments for students each day for an extra £30 for the week.
 We encourage all students to bring a refillable bottle of water to keep hydrated during the day.
 As long as we are notified of any specific dietary requirements we will be able to cater accordingly.

 Are the students supervised?